Skip to content

 • Streamline time tracking to make it more accurate

-Toggl Track natively integrates with popular project management tools like Toggl Plan, Asana, or Jira to make time tracking easier across different apps.
+Toggl offers built-in project management features while also natively integrating tools like Asana or Jira to make time tracking easier across different apps.

 5. Track cost and profits